Yet another fast variant of Newton's method for nonconvex optimization

-Can the \al{AN2C} algorithm be strengthened to ensure it will compute second-order critical points?
-We show in this section under the same assumptions as that used for its first-order analysis.
-The resulting modified algorithm, which we call \al{SOAN2C} (for Second-Order \al{AN2C}) makes extensive use of the Step of \al{AN2C}, and is detailed \vpageref{SOAN2C}.
+\numsection{Finding second-order critical points} Can the \al{AN2C} algorithm be strengthened to ensure it will compute second-order critical points?
+We show in this section under the same assumptions as that used for its first-order analysis that approximate second order points can be reached.